Experiences are our Inspiration

 Creating the big picture of learning

 At Blyton cum Laughton School, the curriculum is developed to allow the children to learn and progress the skills they need in order to access the core and foundation subjects in the National Curriculum.
-For the 2016/17 and 2017/18 academic years, we also introduced themes to stimulate learning, for example, 'Adventures in Archaeology'.

 The school is continually reviewing the curriculum in order to meet the needs of the National Curriculum and the individual needs of the children.
 During the Autumn Term 2017, we have revised the PSHE curriculum and identified areas for development in the Computing curriculum which will be supported by our recent successful 'Awards for All' bid.